 "The black program status makes it harder in my opinion to build support for the bomber," Grant said.
 "With new [Senate Armed Services Committee] leadership, the program will come under additional scrutiny as the first big budget wedges appear this year and beyond.
 So the USAF had best have its act together on why the bomber they pick is the right bomber now, in the hands of the right manufacturer."

 Congress could also interfere with the program in another way.
-The loser could Whomever loses may very well protest the award, which could set up not only a battle at the Government Accountability Office, but a public relations fight.
-High profile contract protests often result in each company tapping its preferred Ccongressmen to lobby on its behalf.
+The loser could protest the award, which could set up not only a battle at the Government Accountability Office, but a public relations fight.
+High profile contract protests often result in each company tapping its preferred congressmen to lobby on its behalf.

-According to public data analyzed by the non-profit OpenSecrets.org, Lockheed ($4 million), Northrop ($3.9 million), and Boeing ($3.1 million) were the top three contributors to Ccongressional campaigns and affiliated political action committees from the defense sector in 2013-2014.
+According to public data analyzed by the non-profit OpenSecrets.org, Lockheed ($4 million), Northrop ($3.9 million) and Boeing ($3.1 million) were the top three contributors to congressional campaigns and affiliated political action committees from the defense sector in 2013-2014.
 All three companies also rank in the top 25 of US companies in terms of dollars spent on lobbying.

 Drawing a direct line from dollars spent on campaigns and lobbying and results for certain programs is always a bit risky, especially given the breadth of each company's portfolio.
-After all, Boeing and Lockheed are traditionally work competitors working against each other, while both companies work with Northrop on different programs.
+After all, Boeing and Lockheed traditionally work against each other, while both companies work with Northrop on different programs.

-But those figures illustrate just how strong the ties are between industry and members of Congress, even before the key issue of industrial base in various districts comes into play.
-After all, Rrepresentatives will always rally around whichever side will bring jobs to their constituents.
+But those figures illustrate how strong the ties are between industry and members of Congress, even before the key issue of industrial base in various districts comes into play.
+After all, representatives will always rally around whichever side will bring jobs to their constituents.